dalbyryan3/unix-setup/general_linux_setup.md

-# Ryan Dalby General Linux Setup
+# Ryan Dalby General Unix Setup

 ## General programs to Install
 * Vim- For general text editing, works well with command line (install vim or related vim package that may contain gvim)